 NASA Verified Air Purifying Plants for Bedroom

 Transform your bedroom into a healthier space by growing plants that have air-purifying properties, proven in various studies.
-These plants can remove VOCs from the air and makes it more breathable.
+These plants can remove VOCs from the indoor air.

 6. English Ivy

 The evergreen climbing vines of English ivy can flourish in low light conditions and are ideal for your bedroom.
 As per NASA’s Clean Air Study, this trailing plant is capable of eliminating xylene, benzene, formaldehyde, and toluene from the air.
 Also, some studies have stated that it can reduce mold in your home.

 If you want to adorn your bedroom with hanging planters, then grow spider plants into them.
 Spider plant not only looks appealing with dangling spiderettes but also removes harmful toxins and pollutants from the air.
 Also, this plant is safe for pets.
 Learn how to grow it indoors!

 To know about Spider Plant benefits, click here!

 The rubber plant is one of the most versatile houseplants that don’t ask for frequent attention and flourishes in low light conditions.
 Apart from its fewer demands, rubber plants efficiently clean formaldehyde from the air.
 Also, it removes CO2 and carbon monoxide from space.

 Check out some of the amazing Rubber Plant Benefits here!